gyugyu90/gyugyu90/README.md

-👋 Hi, I’m Kyuhyeok Park and I am a Backend developer based on Seoul, Korea
+👋 Hi, I’m Kyuhyeok Park and I am a Backend developer based in Seoul, Korea

 - 👀 I’m interested in developing applications that enrich our lives.
 - 🌱 I’m currently learning Unit Testing.
 I am interested in developing sustainable applications.